What is premature greying?

 Greying of hair can be easily detected by

 - Appearance of silver strands of hair

 - Patches of grey hair

-- Loss of hair’s original colour
+- Loss of hair’s original color

 Which specialist should you consult if you have any of the signs and symptoms?

 Consult with a trichologist as soon as you begin to notice grey strands of hair if they are not normal for your age.
-A trichologist is a specialist dermatologist who deals with treatment of hair and scalp issues.
+A trichologist is a specialist dermatologist who deals with the treatment of hair and scalp issues.